Dontosh/Blackjack/readme.md

 ## HOW TO USE: ##
-* Download the ZIP-file, and double-click Blackjack.exe
+* Download the ZIP-file
+* Navigate to the folder called 'Program'
+* Run Blackjack.exe